kzarzycki/my-read-log/README.md

   https://itnext.io/using-node-js-to-read-really-really-large-files-pt-1-d2057fe76b33

 * Mm, nice.
-Offloading HBase deep storage to S3.
+Offloading HBase deep/cold storage to S3 (or any cloud storage?).
 Doesn't look straightforward, as manual has 50 pages.

   https://aws.amazon.com/blogs/big-data/migrate-to-apache-hbase-on-amazon-s3-on-amazon-emr-guidelines-and-best-practices/

-* Pulsar: Another system that can offload deep/cold storage to S3.
+* Pulsar: Another system that can offload deep/cold storage to S3 (or any cloud storage?).
 I wonder when Kafka will finally support such approach.

   https://streaml.io/blog/configuring-apache-pulsar-tiered-storage-with-amazon-s3